fb55/entities/scripts/trie/README.md

       value length
 ```

-The _value length_ is the number of bytes in the value.
-If the length is 1, the
+The _value length_ is the number of bytes used for the value.
+If the length is
+0, we don't have a value.
+If the length is 1, the node does not have any
-node does not have any branches and the value will be stored inside the lower 14
+branches and the value will be stored inside the lower 14 bit of the node
-bit of the node.
-Otherwise, the value will be stored in the next bytes of the
+itself.
+Otherwise, the value will be stored in the next one or two bytes of the
 array.

 If it has any branch data (indicated by the _number of branches_ or the _jump